grafeas/kritis/RELEASING.md

 ## Create a release tracking issue

 Use the [release tracking](https://github.com/grafeas/kritis/issues/new?template=feature_request.md) template to create a release tracking issue.
-Use this issue to note any problems that come up, as well as to track the progress.
+If any problems come up during the release process, please use this issue to note them.
+Also use this issue to track the progress of the release process.

 ## Create a Release PR
 Associate the PR to the tracking issue.
 Modify the Kritis version values for the containers in these locations: